Iteranya/viel-ai/README.md

 ---

 ## **🆘 Help Wanted (Desperate Times, Desperate Measures)**

-The developer is crying in the corner and needs your help.
-Specifically:
+We're looking for brave souls willing to venture into the abyss of this codebase.
+Current emergencies include:

-- **Frontend Savior Needed** - Brave soul required to refactor the unholy 1045-line AI-generated `index.html` file.
-Yes, that's the *entire* frontend and client code crammed into one file.
-It's a crime against humanity (and proper coding practices).
+- **Front-end Heroes** – Anyone with the mental fortitude to refactor the 1045-line AI-generated index.html monstrosity.
+Yes, that's the *entire* front-end and client code in a single file.
+We salute your sacrifice.

-- **Error Message Enthusiast** - Someone who enjoys telling users what went wrong.
-Currently the admin panel happily pretends everything's working even when it's spectacularly failing behind the scenes.

-- **Bug Hunters** - There are so many bugs we're considering renaming this project "Entomology Simulator 2025."
-Find them, report them, and earn the developer's eternal gratitude (worth approximately 0.0000001 Bitcoin).

-- **Linux Documentation Wizard** - Developer breaks out in hives when seeing a penguin.
-Need someone who can write Linux installation docs without triggering the developer's allergic reaction to open-source operating systems (heresy, I know).

-Apply within by submitting a PR.
-Payment will be in the form of exposure, experience, and the joy of knowing you saved a project from eternal spaghetti code damnation.
+- **Error Whisperers** – The admin panel cheerfully works even when it's completely broken.
+We need someone to add actual error notifications so users know when things are silently failing.

+- **Dependency Detectives** – Figure out why there's Pandas and Pillow in requirements.txt.
+No, seriously, why are they there?
+Do they actually do anything?
+Is this cosmic punishment?

+- **Bug Hunters** – There are bugs.
+So.
+Many.
+Bugs.
+Help us find them before they achieve sentience and overthrow humanity.

+- **Linux Evangelists** – The dev is allergic to Linux (heresy, I know) and needs someone to write better installation docs for penguin enthusiasts.
+Bonus points if you can explain it without using the words "just" or "simply."

+*Payment: Eternal gratitude and the warm fuzzy feeling of improving an open-source project.
+That's worth more than money, right?
+Right??*

 ---

 ## **⚙️ Tech Stack**
 - **Discord.py** – For talking to Discord (duh).